-- 30. As (i) a way of living into our true identity.
-It's worth repeating that in daily discipleship, one of the best reasons for responding to God is (i) not to gain an identity but because He has already given us an identity.
-In fact, while the world of consumerism might try and seduce us into building our own identity through what we own, Christians believe (i) that it is only God who can truly tell us who we are.
-It's only by receiving this identity that we will truly change the more (i) we realize how God sees us, the more we will want to obey Him and to become our true selves.
-One writer puts it like this, (i) "We are never free until we submit our hearts and minds in obedience to Christ, and we are never so much our true selves as when becoming more like him." - 31.
-The Content booklet explores further how God's covenant with us gives us the most secure identity we can find.
-It restores our (1) confidence in obeying: One of the reasons I respond to God is because (1) although I am not divine like Jesus, because I share in the same restored identity revealed in Jesus I do things "in His name" authorised as a covenant-partner to act on His behalf.
+It is also about living into our true identity.
+It's worth repeating that in daily discipleship, one of the best reasons for responding to God is not to gain an identity but because He has already given us an identity.
+The more we realise how God sees us, the more we will want to obey Him and to become our true selves.
+Although I am not divine like Jesus, because I share in the same restored identity revealed in Jesus I do things 'in His name' - authorised as a covenant-partner to act on His behalf.
 This gives me an incredible dignity and motivation.
-Pete Greig puts it like this: "I am no longer sitting in a world of troubles looking up to God for help; rather, (1) I am seated with Christ, looking down from the same vantage point He has."
+Pete Greig puts it like this: "I am no longer sitting in a world of troubles looking up to God for help; rather, I am seated with Christ, looking down from the same vantage point He has."
+There is a freedom in serving God, not out of a sense of duty, but out of love.